 It struck me just how incredibly dedicated the medical staff were and how hard they worked in difficult circumstances.
 My experience in the hospital was amazing.
-The staff were very welcoming, friendly and more than happy to let you get stuck in and get your hands dirty.
+The staff was very welcoming, friendly and more than happy to let you help out.
 Dr Romero and his colleagues even took me out for dinner to say goodbye when I left.
 I was so sad to go, and would love to go back when I have more medical experience to offer.

 My host family and Spanish language classes

 My host family were fabulous!
 Incredibly welcoming, cooked good food, relaxed about times coming and going and patient with my dodgy Spanish.
 We went on local trips together too, which was a great way to see more of the local culture.
 My Spanish teacher was also a legend...a good teacher and great fun.
 I wanted to bring her back to England with me!

 Along with the other volunteers, I managed to see a lot of Bolivia.
 The salt flats were beautiful and we had a great time in the Amazon rainforest.
 There’s a lot to do in Cochabamba too....salsa dancing, bars and restaurants.
 Just don’t eat the street food; you’ll end up in hospital.